 - Gentleman and a Scholar: Remus is a mild-mannered, pleasant, scholarly figure who genuinely cares about the children under his care and is generally well-liked.

-- Remus admits that he wishes he had taken a tougher stand with his friends antics when they were at Hogwarts rather than serving as their enabler.
+- Remus admits that he wishes he had taken a tougher stand with his friends' antics when they were at Hogwarts rather than serving as their enabler.

 - Insecure Love Interest: Towards Tonks.
-Though he does care about her and ends up marrying her, he's still extremely insecure about their relationship since as a werewolf, he believe he's nowhere near good enough for her.
+Though he does care about her and ends up marrying her, he's still extremely insecure about their relationship since as a werewolf, he believes he's nowhere near good enough for her.
 It gets even worse when Tonks gets pregnant, since his fears that their child will either be a werewolf as well or be ostracized for having one as a parent nearly drive him to abandon her and try to join Harry, Ron and Hermione on their search for Horcruxes.

 - The Lancer: In Deathly Hallows, especially the second half of the film, he becomes one to Kingsley.